2012 (film): Plot

 Adrian, Carl, and First Daughter Laura fly to the arks while President Wilson remains in the White House to address the nation.
 Jackson finds the Karpovs, Yuri's girlfriend Tamara, and their pilot, Sasha.
-Sasha and Gordon fly the families out in an Antonov An-500, as the volcanic ash from Yellowstone envelops the Las Vegas Valley.
+Sasha and Gordon fly the families out in Yuri's Antonov An-500, as the volcanic ash from Yellowstone envelops Las Vegas.
 The planet's crust shifts, resulting in billions of deaths in disasters worldwide, including President Wilson.
 With the presidential line of succession broken, Carl appoints himself acting commander-in-chief.

-Upon reaching the Himalayas, the Antonov's engines malfunction.
+Upon reaching the Himalayas, the Antonov runs out of fuel.
 As the plane touches down on a glacier, the party uses a Bentley Flying Spur stored in the hold to escape, while Sasha stays in the cockpit and is killed when the jet goes over a cliff.
-The survivors are spotted by Chinese Armed Police helicopter,s which take only the three ticket-bearing Karpovs, leaving Tamara and Jackson's family behind.
+The survivors are spotted by People's Armed Police helicopters which take only the three ticket-bearing Karpovs, and Yuri reveals his knowledge of Tamara and Sasha's affair, leaving Jackson's family and her behind.
 The group encounters Nima, who, with his own family, takes them to the arks, where they stow away on Ark 4 with Tenzin's help.

 With a megatsunami approaching, Carl orders the loading gates closed, though many people have not yet boarded.
 Adrian persuades the captain and the other surviving world leaders to allow more passengers aboard the arks, while Yuri falls to his death as he pushes his sons onto Ark 4.
 As the gate closes, Tenzin is injured and Gordon is fatally crushed.
 Tenzin's impact driver lodges in the gate mechanism, preventing it from closing completely and disabling the ship's engines.
 As the tsunami strikes, the ark starts flooding as it is set adrift, heading for Mount Everest.
 Adrian rushes to clear the gears, but watertight doors close, trapping the stowaways and drowning Tamara.
 Noah and Jackson dislodge the tool, and the crew regains control of the ark.

 Twenty-seven days later, the waters start receding.
 The arks approach the Cape of Good Hope, where the Drakensberg Mountains are now the highest mountain range on Earth.
 Adrian and Laura begin a relationship, while Jackson and Kate reconcile.